Golf Tips to Avoid Back Pain

 Swinging a golf club requires a smooth, repetitive motion involving many different muscle groups in your neck, back, arms and legs.
 The motion must be performed extremely fast in order to be effective.
 This fast, repetitive motion puts tremendous stress on your upper and lower back muscles in particular, which may not be strong enough to handle the strain put on them.

 Like other athletes, golfers tend to be very dedicated to their sport.
 Excessive playing and improper technique can lead to injuries.
 Anyone who experiences back pain from any activity should stop and rest immediately because continuing to play in pain can potentially worsen an injury or spine condition.

 Tips to avoid golf back pain

-- Start Slow – If you are new to golf, or haven’t played in awhile, don’t overdo it.
+- Start slow.
+If you are new to golf or haven’t played in a while, don’t overdo it.
 Start with short practice sessions on the driving range before tackling the whole course.

-- Stretch – Golf requires a precise balance of strength and flexibility.
+- Stretch.
+Golf requires a precise balance of strength and flexibility.
 Incorporating stretching into your conditioning routine will help your muscles remain supple.
 Stretching during and after your golf game also can alleviate building muscle tension.